wmhall/homework10/README.md

 ## Running the workflow

-Because around 3000 articles are submitted to arxiv each month I limited the number of articles that are returned to 15.
+Because around 3000 articles are submitted to arxiv each week I limited the number of articles that are returned to 15.
 If you want to change this you need to change the variable `article_limit` in the file called `1_get_data.R`.
-Even with only 15 articles that workflow will take a couple of minutes to complete.
+Even with only 15 articles the workflow will take a couple of minutes to complete.
 I tried running the workflow with no limits on the number of articles (i.e. all of the journal articles submitted in the last week) and it took about 1 hour to run!

-Suggested workflows:
+Suggested workflow:

   * Clone this directory.
   * Start a fresh RStudio session, make sure this directory is the working directory.